HubSpot Gotcha #1: Identity De-duplication

 Best practices for preventing lead merging

-First, tell salespeople and VARs to always use an incognito browser window or clear their cookies when submitting forms on behalf of prospects and customers.
+First, tell salespeople and partners to always use an incognito browser window or clear their cookies when submitting forms on behalf of prospects and customers.
 If they’ll listen, great!
-Unfortunately, this won’t work for people outside of your organization (e.g., the Dwight, Jim, Pam scenario), but I’ve found the biggest offenders are inhouse.
+Unfortunately, this won’t work for people outside of your organization (e.g., the Dwight, Jim, Pam scenario), but I’ve found the biggest offenders are in-house.

 Be the first to hear when Mastering HubSpot is released!